A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: Introduction

 Nevertheless, real noisy speech datasets remain scarce~\cite{Dua2023}, including for Dutch.
 Most publicly available Dutch speech datasets, such as the Corpus Gesproken Nederlands (CGN)~\cite{oostdijk-2000-spoken}, Jasmin-CGN~\cite{cucchiarini2006jasmin}, and the Dutch portion of Common Voice 12~\cite{ardila2019common}, were recorded in quiet environments, occasionally with a few noisy samples.
-Consequently, the performance of state-of-the-art (SOTA) ASR systems on Dutch is typically only evaluated on clean speech.
-For example, OpenAI's Whisper models~\cite{radford2023robust} were evaluated on Dutch speech from Jasmin-CGN and Common Voice 12~\cite{fuckner2023uncovering, raes2024everyone}.
-Meta's Wav2vec 2.0~\cite{baevski2020wav2vec} model was evaluated on Jasmin-CGN~\cite{fuckner2023uncovering}, while two Dutch ASR models trained from scratch were evaluated on Jasmin-CGN~\cite{feng2024towards}. \looseness=-1
+Consequently, the performance of state-of-the-art (SotA) ASR systems on Dutch is typically only evaluated on clean speech.
+For example, OpenAI's Whisper models~\cite{radford2023robust} were evaluated on Dutch speech from Jasmin-CGN and Common Voice 12~\cite{fuckner2023uncovering, raes2024everyone, zhang2026speech}.
+Meta's Wav2vec 2.0~\cite{baevski2020wav2vec} model was evaluated on Jasmin-CGN~\cite{fuckner2023uncovering}, while two Dutch ASR models trained from scratch were evaluated on Jasmin-CGN~\cite{feng2024towards}.

-This paper answers the open question of how well SOTA ASR systems perform on real noisy Dutch speech.
+This paper answers the open question of how well SotA ASR systems perform on real noisy Dutch speech.
 To that end we designed and collected DRES: a Dutch Realistic Elicited (or \textit{semi-spontaneous}) Speech dataset, containing speech from 80 speakers speaking Dutch in a real-world scenario, i.e. public indoor spaces with background talkers and noise.
 We choose to collect elicited speech as this is more naturalistic than read speech.
-We then evaluated eight diverse SOTA ASR models on DRES: Google Chirp 3 and Telephony~\cite{zhang2023google}, the Microsoft Azure ASR model~\cite{microsoft_speech_models}, the Massive Multilingual Speech model~\cite{pratap2024scaling}, two Whisper models~\cite{radford2023robust} (Whisper-large-V3 and Whisper-large-V3-turbo), NeMo-nl~\cite{nvidia_fastconformer_nl, nvidiacanary2024}, and a CGN-pre-trained Conformer model~\cite{zhang_dutchcgnconformerfbank}. \looseness=-1
+DRES is recorded using a four-channel linear microphone array, facilitating future research in multi-channel SE.
+To keep the scope of the present study focused, we consider only single-channel conditions.